 How Much Does It Cost to Live In Greece?

-Greece is the country of myths and legends which is especially colorful and beautiful.
+Greece is a country of myths and legends which is especially colorful and beautiful.

-This is a small country which has a lot of islands in the Aegean Sea, the Mediterranean Sea, the Sea of Crete, the Thracian Sea, and the Ionian Sea.
+This is a small country that has a lot of islands in the Aegean Sea, the Mediterranean Sea, the Sea of Crete, the Thracian Sea, and the Ionian Sea.